-Compensation decisions for our executives primarily are made by our compensation committee.
-Currently, our compensation committee is responsible for evaluating, approving, and reviewing the compensation arrangements, plans, policies, and programs for our Named Executive Officers and overseeing and administering our cash-based and equity-based compensation plans.
+Compensation decisions for our executives are made by our compensation committee.
+Currently, our compensation committee is responsible for evaluating, approving, and reviewing the compensation arrangements, plans, policies, and practices for our Named Executive Officers and overseeing and administering our cash-based and equity-based compensation plans.

-Near the beginning of each fiscal year, our compensation committee, after consulting with our management team, establishes our corporate performance objectives and makes decisions with respect to any base salary adjustment, and approves the corporate performance objectives and target annual cash incentive compensation opportunities and equity awards for our executive officers, including our Named Executive Officers for the upcoming fiscal year.
-With respect to our cash incentive compensation plan, after the end of the fiscal quarter, our compensation committee assesses the performance against the pre-determined corporate performance objectives to determine the payouts, if any, for the quarterly cash incentive compensation opportunities for the previous fiscal quarter and after the fourth quarter, for the previous fiscal year.
-Historically, we have also provided special cash bonuses from time to time in limited circumstances for exemplary individual performance during the previous fiscal year.
+Near the beginning of each fiscal year, our compensation committee, after consulting with our management team and its compensation consultant, establishes our corporate performance objectives and makes decisions with respect to any base salary adjustment, and approves the corporate performance objectives and target annual cash incentive compensation opportunities and equity awards for our executive officers, including our Named Executive Officers for the upcoming fiscal year.
+With respect to our cash incentive compensation plan, our compensation committee determines the applicable quarterly goals for each corporate performance objective used for the applicable year.